jjanscode/Machine-Learning-Stocks/README.md

   + Greatly increase the volume of stocks evaluated.

 ## Data Collection Methods and Machine Learning Model Feature Description
 For this study, 150 Twitter accounts self identified as day and swing traders each with greater than 1,000 followers were followed.
 It was observed that generally on Sundays this population of penny stock traders would discuss and recommend stocks they thought would perform well in the upcoming week.
 Using the TweePy module, code for collecting the number of times a stock was mentioned on this Sunday night timeline was written.
-The code was run late on Sunday nights, and then filtered excluding any stocks that were not available for trading on the WeBull stock trading application, or wer currently priced higher than $40 and had not been any lower than $10 in the past year.
-This to produced a list of all available microcap and small cap stocks mentioned by the trader population on Sundays.
+The code was run late on Sunday nights and the resulting list was filtered to exclude stocks that were not available for trading on the WeBull stock trading application, were currently priced higher than $40, or had a 52 week minimum price greater than $10.
+This produced a list of mostly microcap and small cap stocks mentioned by the trader population on Sunday nights.
 More code was written to collect data and calculate features on short volume, trading volume and pricing for this filtered list of stocks.
-These automatically calculated features were combined with additional macroeconmic indicators and weekly purchasing data.
-This resulted in a total of 16 features for each data point to be included in the machine learning model (Table 1).
+The automatically calculated features were combined with additional macroeconmic indicators and weekly purchasing data, resulting in a total of 16 features in the machine learning model (Table 1).

 ![alt text](https://github.com/jjanscode/Machine-Learning-Stocks/blob/main/Feature%20Collection%20Block%20Diagram.png)
 __Figure 1.
 Block diagram of the data collection and feature calculation process.__